RubenGres/blog/src/posts/menace.md

 ## How MENACE was made

-Accouting for all possible symetries, there is 774 reachable board states in tictactoe, if you don't count the boards where someone has already won.
-If you were to create a machine that would tell you what is the best move for any given board, you would need for each of theses 774 board states to know what is the best next move.
+Accounting for all possible symmetries, there are 774 reachable board states in tic-tac-toe, if you don't count the boards where someone has already won.
+If you were to create a machine that would tell you what is the best move for any given board, you would need for each of these 774 board states to know what is the best next move.
 But if you were to play against this machine and let it make the first move, it'll "only" have to consider the 304 states where it is its turn to play.

 So Michie asked around and got his hands on 304 matchboxes, each one representing a possible configuration of the board.
 To give MENACE the ability to say what move it wants to play, each box was filled with colored beads, each color representing a square on the board.